wingify/wingify.github.io/_posts/2018-08-10-demystifying-split-chunks-plugin.markdown

     };
 ```

-We used [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to get a nice view of our problem:
+We used [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) to get a nice view of our problem

 ![](/images/2018/04/duplicated_chunks_view.png)
 ### Observation
-By default split chunks plugin only affects on-demand chunks and it split chunks based on conditions:
+By default split chunks plugin only affects on-demand chunks and it split chunks based on [conditions](https://webpack.js.org/plugins/split-chunks-plugin/#defaults):
 1. A new chunk can be shared or modules are from the node_modules folder
 2. New chunk would be bigger than 30kb.
 3. Maximum number of parallel requests when loading chunks on demand would be lower or equal to 5
 4. Maximum number of parallel requests at initial page load would be lower or equal to 3

-For better understanding of these conditions, checkout [this](https://webpack.js.org/plugins/split-chunks-plugin/)

 In our case, a separate chunk of large-sized library would not be created.